ietf-wg-acme/acme/draft-ietf-acme-acme.md

 *  Change Controller: IESG
 *  Specification Document(s): {{nonce-nonce-jws-header-parameter}} of
    RFC XXXX

 \[\[ RFC EDITOR: Please replace XXXX above with the RFC number assigned to this document ]]

+## ALPN Protocol

+The "Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry should be updated with the following additional value:

+* Protocol: ACME
+* Identification Sequence: acme
+* Reference: {{tls-sni}} of RFC XXXX

+\[\[ RFC EDITOR: Please replace XXXX above with the RFC number assigned to this document ]]